rock626/Behavioral-Cloning/writeup_template.md

 Also i added horizontal shift to simulate the car being on different positions of the road.And added vertical shifts at random to simulate the driving on slope up and down.

 Data set was finally split and 20% is used for validation set.I used a keras generator to have large training data, where 20000 number of samples was used for each epoch and 800 validation samples per epoch.
-After 3 epochs, i was satisfied that loss i minimum and both validation and training loss converged.So i used this model to run in autonomous mode on track1.Though the car speed is at 9pmh, the ride was smoother and did pretty well.
+After 3 epochs, i was satisfied that loss is minimum and both validation and training loss converged.So i used this model to run in autonomous mode on track1.Though the car speed is at 9pmh, the ride was smoother and did pretty well.